SOliv1/ms-cook-corner/README.md

 #### JQuery
 The project uses JQuery to simplify DOM manipulation.

 #### Testing
 127.0.0.1 - - [20/Mar/2020 12:05:52] "GET /get_categories HTTP/1.1" 500 -
 Encountered:
 505 error indicates a temporary problem, and sometimes that problem is very temporary.
 A site might be getting overwhelmed with traffic, for example.
 So, refreshing the page is always worth a shot.
 Most browsers use the F5 key to refresh, and also provide a Refresh button somewhere on the address bar.
 It doesn’t fix the problem very often, but it takes just a second to try.

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

 ### Deployment
 #### Cloning a repository to GitHub Desktop
-I cloned one of my Flask mini projects to deploy locally on GitHub desktop.
+I clone one of my Flask mini projects to deploy locally on GitHub desktop.
 On GitHub, I navigate to the main page of the repository.
 Under my repository name, I click to clone my repository in Desktop.
 I follow the prompts in GitHub Desktop to complete the clone.

 (e.g. GitHub Pages or Heroku).
 When trying to deploy my project to Heroku I hit a bug *- AttributeError